Article Table of Contents

 Proper Precautions are the Backbone of Motorcycle Safety

-We’d like to think we all share the roads together, and in theory we do.
+We'd like to think we all share the roads, and in theory, we do.

 However, the challenges motorcyclists face on the road are vastly different from those driving cars or rigs.

-These hazards vary as widely as having no climate control to potentially being sideswiped by the back end of a semi truck.
+These hazards vary from having no climate control to potentially being sideswiped by the back end of a semi-truck.

-Motorcycle riding takes a tremendous amount of planning and effort that those riding in contained vehicles will never have to consider.
+Riding a motorcycle takes tremendous planning and effort that those riding in contained vehicles will never have to consider.

 A motorcycle injury can vary as widely as some scraped skin to complete paralysis or even death.